lucianoratamero/django-apistar/README.md

 - API Star supports django's ORM out of the box and already works beautifully and quickly in production;
 - django has all the features devs love, like the `shell` and the `admin`, all of which are supposed to be for devs only;
-- we have no true reason to not hook up them both into the same django models (besides **being shameless**). we would need to run API Star's service in a different thread of the django's (for that django admin goodness), preserving API Star's speed for the clients and the whole django toolbox for devs.
+- we have no true reason to not hook up them both into the same django models (besides **being shameless**). we would need to run API Star's service in a different thread from the django's (for that django admin goodness), preserving API Star's speed for the clients and the whole django toolbox for devs.

 I know, **it is a bad idea**, but I couldn't **not** try. and everything works. yeah. there's only one catch. **a really big catch: testing.** there's a section about it at the bottom of the readme.